Coko-Foundation/Kotahi/README.md

 * `component-authentication`: a PubSweet component that provides authentication-related client pages.
 * `component-dashboard`: a PubSweet component that provides a Dashboard page.
 * `component-manuscript`: a PubSweet component that provides a Manuscript page.
+* `component-review`: a PubSweet component that provides a Review page.
 * `component-submit`: a PubSweet component that provides a Submit page.

 ## PubSweet applications